 The Unofficial Service Pack for Windows 95 OSR2 is a roll-up that contains all the important updates and fixes that Microsoft ever released, along with some optional add-ons, utilities, drivers and tweaks.
 I know many people have reservations towards third party tools, but this one is actually really well put together.
+It actually consists for the most part of official updates only, avoiding invasive hacks and modifications.
 I've been testing it for years now, and have yet to run into an issue that would deter me from recommending it wholeheartedly.
 I have changed my preference since this guide was originally posted in 2013, and now recommend the Lite-version of the service pack (mostly, because the full version has some Internet Explorer-related dependencies).

 When you run the installer, you'll be presented with a window that allows you to simply select the components you wish to install.
 My preferences can be seen in the screenshot below:

 - Adaptec ASPI Drivers [recommended] (required by many utilities that deal with the CD-drive/CD-recording)